pexip/os-apt/README.md

 Contributing
 ------------
-APT is maintained in git, the official repository being located at `git://anonscm.debian.org/apt/apt.git` ([webgit](http://anonscm.debian.org/gitweb/?p=apt/apt.git)), but also available at other locations like [GitHub](https://github.com/Debian/apt).
+APT is maintained in git, the official repository being located at `git://anonscm.debian.org/apt/apt.git` ([webgit](https://anonscm.debian.org/git/apt/apt.git)), but also available at other locations like [GitHub](https://github.com/Debian/apt).

-The default branch is `debian/sid`, other branches targeted at different derivatives and releases being used as needed.
+The default branch is `master`, other branches targeted at different derivatives and releases being used as needed.
 Various topic branches in different stages of completion might be branched of from those, which you are encouraged to do as well.

 ### Coding

-APT uses its own autoconf based build system, see [README.make](http://anonscm.debian.org/gitweb/?p=apt/apt.git;a=blob;f=README.make) for the glory details, but to get started, just run:

-	$ make

-from a fresh git checkout.
+APT uses cmake.
+To start building, you need to run

+	cmake <path to source directory>

+from a build directory.
+For example, if you want to build in the source tree,
+run:

+	cmake .

+Then you can use make as you normally would (pass -j <count> to perform <count>
+jobs in parallel).

+You can also use the Ninja generator of cmake, to do that pass
+	-G Ninja
+to the cmake invocation, and then use ninja instead of make.

-The source code uses in most parts a relatively uncommon indent convention, namely 3 spaces with 8 space tab (see [doc/style.txt](http://anonscm.debian.org/gitweb/?p=apt/apt.git;a=blob;f=doc/style.txt) for more on this).
+The source code uses in most parts a relatively uncommon indent convention, namely 3 spaces with 8 space tab (see [doc/style.txt](https://anonscm.debian.org/git/apt/apt.git/tree/doc/style.txt) for more on this).
 Adhering to it avoids unnecessary code-churn destroying history (aka: `git blame`) and you are therefore encouraged to write patches in this style.
 Your editor can surely help you with this, for vim the settings would be